raspiblitz/raspiblitz/alternative.platforms/Proxmox/README.md

 # Install Raspiblitz on proxmox
+2026/03/21 guide updated (SSD recommendation from 1 TB to 2TB size, added note about q35 and OVMF (UEFI) and changed mount of external USB change from virtio to scsi.

 Here I want to show you how to install a new Raspiblitz on a Debian VM on Proxmox and get it running.
 My Raspiblitz ran very long and stable on a Raspberry Pi 4 with 8GB RAM.
 It would very likely continue to do so for a longer time, however my Lightning Node is growing more and more and various apps and services are built on top of my Node.
 So the issue of availability and backup becomes more and more important.
 Therefore I decided to migrate the Raspiblitz to a VM in Proxmox.
 So I have much more room to maneuver regarding backup and administration.